Measles Health Advisory for Health Professionals from California Department of Public Health (CDPH)

 For additional information and resources for OB-GYNs, please visit this

 Also, see the NEW Immunization Resources for Obstetrician-Gynecologists: A Comprehensive Tool Kit.

 Informed Immunization Consent Law Is Effective in 2014

-The new law will take effect beginning in January, 2014.
+The new law takes effect beginning in January, 2014.

 This legislation requires that a parent or guardian who wants to exempt their child from school or childcare immunization requirements to first receive information from a licensed healthcare provider about the benefits and risks of vaccinations and the risks of vaccine preventable diseases.
 The provider signs a standardized form (created by the California Department of Public Health) that a parent or guardian would also sign, and then turn in to the school or child care facility.